-LESD will continue to build on the successes by continuing Math Talks professional Development for TK-8th classrooms and will monitor unduplicated students' growth.
+LESD will continue to build on the successes by continuing with Professional Development for all TK-8th classrooms and will monitor unduplicated students' growth.

 Reflections: Identified Need

 A description of any areas that need significant improvement based on a review of Dashboard and local data, including any areas of low performance and significant performance gaps among student groups on Dashboard indicators, and any steps taken to address those areas.